Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/component-level-data-fetching/en.md

 The `ComponentPropsService ` accepts the following parameters:

 - `componentModule` - a function returning a Next.js component using `componentName`.
 You can find it in `temp/componentFactory`.
 If not present, generate it by running  `scripts/bootstrap.ts`.
-- `layoutDat`  - Layout Service data for your page.
+- `layoutData`  - Layout Service data for your page.
 - `context` - SSG or SSR Next.js context.

 The `ComponentPropsService` goes through the layout service data and looks at all the renderings.
 To find the components that require data fetching,  the service "spies" on the component using the `rendering.componentName` against the list of component registrations in  `componentFactory`.